astledsa/Vector-Indexes/README.md

 ## [1.
 Vantage Point Tree](https://github.com/Astle-sudo/Vector-Indexes/tree/main/VPTree)

 One of the simplest vector index structure, which is just a subset of the KD Trees.
 These are more or less an extension of the binary tree data structure.
-Below is a code snippet on how to use it.
+Below are the benchmark of my implementation of the structure.
 For more details, visit the VPTree file.

 -  <i>Index Construction : <ins>290.871062s</ins></i>

 -  <i>Average Search Time:  <ins>0.058535s</ins></i>